Cr4shOv3rrid3/mywebsite/README.md

 # website buildup www.crashoverride.de [under construction...]

-this Build is now in Alpha in Version 0.2.0
+this Build is now in Beta in Version 0.2.0

 timestamp[24/03/2021]